Exabyte-io/documentation/docs/organizations/overview.md

 !!! warning "Deleting Organization"
     All data associated with your organization will be discarded when organization is deleted.

-# Adjusting organization bio
+# Adjusting bio

 You can adjust your organization's bio including description, email address, URL, location and avatar in "EDIT BIO" tab:

 <img data-gifffer="/images/organization-edit-bio.gif">

-# Adding a member to organization
+# Adding members

 In order to start sharing data and collaborating with colleagues, you should add users to your organization.
 When a user is added to the organization, he/she will by default be a read-only user which is only able to see the list of projects, people and teams.

 <img data-gifffer="/images/organization-add-user.gif">

-# Removing a member from organization
+# Removing members

 A user can be removed from organization using "PEOPLE" tab.
 When user is removed he/she will not be able to access any data associated with the organization.

 <img data-gifffer="/images/organization-remove-user.gif">

-# Organization admins
+# Administrators

-Each organization have the owner and one or multiple admins.
-Admins have full control over an organization.
+Each organization have the owner and one or multiple Administrators.
+Administrators have full control over an organization.
 They can manage users, projects, teams and jobs.
-The only difference between admin and owner is that an admin can not delete the organization.
-The following shows how to give user admin permissions.
+The only difference between them and owners is about their inability to delete the organization.
+The following shows how to give user administrative permissions.

 <img data-gifffer="/images/organization-admin-user.gif">

 # Billing and payments

 Billing is very similar for organization and personal accounts.
 To access your organization's billing and payments, switch to your organization account and select "Billing & Payments" on the left sidebar.
-For more information please visit [Billing and Payments](/billing/billing-and-payments).
+For more information visit [Billing and Payments](/billing/billing-and-payments).